laynebritton/lit-hum-game/README.md

 # lit-hum-game

+To play the game
+1) Go into the folder "src"
-To launch the game, double click on
+2) Double click on "Play Game"
+3) Make it fullscreen

 This game is meant to be played using Xbox Controllers, but it can also be played by two people sharing the keyboard.